450 Seventh Avenue

 - Loyola Marymount University – Bachelor of Science, Civil Engineering

-- Professional Engineer: California
+- Professional Engineer: California, New York

 - American Society of Civil Engineers